 Edibles and gummies do still have a cannabis scent that can be picked up by drug dogs, but it’s much less likely if it’s sealed in an airtight container.
 Plus, gummies are impossible to identify and will appear like any other candy.

-TSA has not clarified their stance on Delta-8 and other hemp products.
+TSA has not clarified its stance on Delta-8 and other hemp products.
 However, hemp products are federally legal, which means they pose less of an issue when it comes to federal transport.
-However, travelling internationally with hemp THC may still pose an issue.
+However, traveling internationally with hemp THC may still pose an issue.

 Comments will be approved before showing up.